davidmalcolm/texi2rst/output/options-for-linking.rst

   libc.
 These entry points should be supplied through some other mechanism when this option is specified.

-  :option:`-lgcc`, use with :option:`-nostdlib`:option:`-nostdlib` and unresolved referencesunresolved references and :option:`-nostdlib`:option:`-lgcc`, use with :option:`-nodefaultlibs`:option:`-nodefaultlibs` and unresolved referencesunresolved references and :option:`-nodefaultlibs`One of the standard libraries bypassed by :option:`-nostdlib` and
+  .. index:: -lgcc, use with -nostdlib

+  .. index:: -nostdlib and unresolved references

+  .. index:: unresolved references and -nostdlib

+  .. index:: -lgcc, use with -nodefaultlibs

+  .. index:: -nodefaultlibs and unresolved references

+  .. index:: unresolved references and -nodefaultlibs

-  :option:`-nodefaultlibs` is libgcc.a, a library of internal subroutines which GCC uses to overcome shortcomings of particular machines, or special needs for some languages.
+  One of the standard libraries bypassed by :option:`-nostdlib` and :option:`-nodefaultlibs` is libgcc.a, a library of internal subroutines which GCC uses to overcome shortcomings of particular machines, or special needs for some languages.